About TheSchoolRun

-TheSchoolRun is the website for parents who want to know the latest information on how to help their children with their primary school education and make sure they stay healthy, have fun and get the best possible start in life.
+TheSchoolRun is the website for primary-school parents who want to help their children with their education and make sure they stay healthy, have fun and get the best possible start in life.

 If you have kids who are gifted and talented or have special educational needs, or if you're simply looking for ways to make sure your children achieve their full potential and enjoy their time at school, we aim to help you negotiate the education maze.